-Students must demonstrate satisfactory reading knowledge of one foreign language
+Students must demonstrate satisfactory reading knowledge of one foreign language.

 Plan II.
 (Students must be pursuing Public History.)
 Students must complete a minimum of 36 hours of graduate courses.
-These hours must include at least 3 hours of research seminar, 6 additional hours of seminar offered by the department (reading and/or research), Historical Methods (HIST 5023), Introduction to Public History (HIST 5033), an internship (HIST 5030), and 6 hours of thesis (HIST 5000).
+These hours must include at least 9 hours of seminar (reading and/or research).
+Historical Methods (HIST 5023), Introduction to Public History (HIST 5033), an internship (HIST 5030), and 6 hours of thesis (HIST 5000).
 Normally, students will also take Museum Studies (HIST 5053) and/or Historic Preservation (HIST 5063).
 With the approval of the student's advisory committee, as many as 9 of these hours may be taken in related disciplines.
+The foreign language requirement required of Plan I students is optional, but a student's advisory committee may require foreign language proficiency for certain topics.

 The Doctor of Philosophy Degree.
-Admission to the doctoral program requires a satisfactory score on the Graduate Record Examination.
-Each applicant must also meet Oklahoma State University requirements for the MA degree in history, with preference for applicants having at least a 3.50 grade point average (on a 4.00 scale).
+Admission to the PhD program requires a satisfactory score on the Graduate Record Examination.
+Applicants must also meet Oklahoma State University requirements for the MA degree in history, with preference for applicants having at least a 3.50 grade point average (on a 4.00 scale).